dsa-ntc/birminghamdsa.github.io/_pages/na4atargets.md

 [List from NA4A campaign website.](https://na4a.org)

 <ul>
-    <li>Sabra: founded by Strauss group, sponsor of the IOF and “authorized supplier” to the “defense ministry” and now owned by PepsiCo (still on the BDS list!)
+    <li>Sabra: founded by Strauss group, sponsor of the IOF and “authorized supplier” to the “defense ministry” and now owned by PepsiCo (also on the BDS list!)</li>
    <li>Israeli wines: wineries often operate in illegal settlements or use settlement-grown grapes.</li>
     <li>Sadaf: USPCN has called for a boycott of this brand, who masquerade as “Middle Eastern” to infiltrate and profit off Palestinian & Arab communities while materially supporting Zionist settler economies and lobbying.</li>
 </ul>